ItsShuvi/ShuviTube/README.md

  <div align="center" font_size="24">

-# ShuviTube
+# **ShuviTube**

 </div>

 A Customizable YouTube Theme
 ## *Features*
 ### Dark Scrollbar
-  - make the scroll bar dark <br>
+  - make the scroll bar dark
 ### Little Changes
   - remove the country id
-  - remove the "Explore" and "More from YouTube" tabs from the drawer <br>
+  - remove the "Explore" and "More from YouTube" tabs from the drawer
 ### Anti Short
-  - remove everything shorts-related <br>
+  - remove everything shorts-related
 ### Custom Color
   - let you change the usual red color of YouTube to any other color